calfzhou/dotfiles/README.md

 This can also help me to sync configurations among computers or systems.

-The `master` branch is for general conditions.
-System based branches will be used for different systems and/or environments.

 ## About Git Submodules

 This repo contains several submodules, to make it simple, use `git clone --recursive` (or `git c` if you are using git config provided by this repo).